1924 Stanley Cup playoffs: Western Canada Hockey League

+Format dispute

-Both rounds of the Stanley Cup playoffs were scheduled to be played on the NHL winner's home ice, with Montreal having to face both the PCHA and the WCHL champions.
-However, Canadiens owner Leo Dandurand claimed that Calgary and Vancouver were inferior to his.
+Both rounds of the Stanley Cup playoffs were originally scheduled to be played on the NHL winner's home ice, with the NHL champion having to face both the PCHA and the WCHL champions.
+However, Montreal Canadiens owner Leo Dandurand claimed that Calgary and Vancouver were inferior to his.
 He therefore wanted the two western teams to face off against each other, and then have the Canadiens play the winner in the final round.
 PCHA President Frank Patrick refused to go along with that idea and instead proposed a compromise in which the host team's (Montreal's) customary contribution towards the two other clubs' travel expenses would be cut in half.

-But in order to generate the additional money, Calgary and Vancouver decided to play a three-game series before going to Montreal, with the loser having to face the Canadiens in the first round of the Stanley Cup playoffs.
+In order to generate the additional money, Calgary and Vancouver decided to play a three-game series before going to Montreal, with the loser having to face the Canadiens in the first round of the Stanley Cup playoffs.
 Games were played in Vancouver, Calgary, and Winnipeg, with the Tigers coming back from a Game 1 loss to win the next two contests.
 Despite this extra series between the Tigers and the Maroons, Montreal still had to defeat both western teams in order to win the Cup.

-Stanley Cup Semifinals
+Semifinals

 The Canadiens swept the Maroons in two, one-goal victories in the best-of-three series.
 Billy Boucher scored the game-winning goal in Montreal's 3–2 victory in the Game 1.
 In Game 2, Vancouver scored first on a goal by Billy's brother, Frank Boucher.
 But Billy scored two goals of his own to give the Canadiens a 2–1 win and clinch the series.